TheNitesWhoSay/RareCpp/ObjectMapper.md

 ## Defining Mappings / Best Practices

 1.)
 If there are pre-existing user-defined assignment operators, user-defined conversion operators, or converting constructors appropriate for your mapping, do nothing!
-ObjectMapper will find them up and use them automatically; consider adding assignment/conversion operators or constructors where they make sense in your codebase as these are more standard (albeit a little more work).
+ObjectMapper will find them and use them automatically; consider adding assignment/conversion operators or constructors where they make sense in your codebase as these are more standard (albeit a little more work).

 2.)
 When it is reasonable to do so, name source and target fields the same and add reflection to both objects; no additional code will be needed to perform mappings